-Policy HC 6.2: Support regional water quality efforts that balance water conservation, use of recycled water, and best practices in watershed management.
+Policy HC 6.2: Support regional water quality efforts that balance water conservation, use of

 Implementation and Administrative Process (from Chapter 13.0 of the PVCCSP)

 13.3.5 LEED Certification Eligibility

 • LEED Certification Eligibility is based on LEED New Construction and the California Green Building Code (part 11 of Title 24).
 LEED has four levels of certification: Certified, Silver, Gold, and Platinum.
 The Project proponent must indicate a commitment to reach a particular level of LEED certification prior to project approval.
 At a minimum, the City will mandate that any new entitlement shall attempt to achieve a "Certified" status.
 For each level of LEED Certification that the project proponent intends to meet in excess of "certified" status, the City shall reward a corresponding level of incentive.